 - a) Civil Protection agencies,

-- b) Police.
+- b) Police,

 - c) Fire Service,

 - d) Cost Guard,

 - e) Heath Services,

 - f) Armed Forces.

-- e) Other responsible governmental agencies (e,g, agriculture/livestock, and environmental agencies)
+- e) other responsible governmental agencies etc.

 Further to the above, in the context of a CBRNe response, it would be here that protective zone setting & actions to be implemented would be detailed.
-More specifically, a thorough analysis of the following indicative items should be considered.
+More specifically, a thorough analysis on the following indicative items should be considered.

 - Hot zone

 - General description

 - Special Characteristics of the Hot Zone

-- o Response Entities Teams
+- Response Entities Teams

 - Warm Zone

 - General description

 - Special Characteristics of the Warm Zone

-- o Response Entities Teams
+- Response Entities Teams

 - Cold Zone

 - General description

-- o Special Characteristics of the Cold Zone
+- Special Characteristics of the Cold Zone

-- o Response Entities Teams
+- Response Entities Teams

 - Free Zone

-7 These should be included as annexes to the response plan in consideration.
+&lt;sup>7 These should be included as annexes to the response plan in consideration.